What is social anxiety?

 - Fear to be seen eating or drinking in public.

-- Difficulty facing certain tasks at work that involve making complaints.
+- Difficulty facing specific tasks at work that involve making complaints.

 - Tendency to avoid closed places where there are other people.